thatrobotguy/ABB_IRB_1600_Setup/README.md

 `Control Panel`

 and then look down low at the last option in the list above the boot options.
-If I remember correctly, it contains buzzwords like

-“activation” and “select system”
+The option is `installed systems`.

 or something like that.
 I am just forgetting at the moment.